nonsensicalthinking/linrip/README.md

 1. Convert a DTS file to AC3 then Running the AC3 file through HandBrakeCLI -OR-
-2. Run an AC3 file through HandBrakeCLI
+2. Run any video file (supported by HandBrake) through HandBrakeCLI

 **IMPORTANT** It is important to note that the script will maintain the directory structure within the `/video/base/path/dts` directory or the `/video/base/path/ac3` directory so you could do something like `/video/base/path/dts/x_files/s1/s1e1.mkv` and the output directory will be `/handbrake/output/directory/x_files/s1/s1e1.mkv`

 #### 1) DTS

-If you're going to run DTS through the conversion process, simply drop your DTS files into the `/video/base/path/dts` folder.
+If you're going to run DTS through the conversion process, simply drop your DTS files into the `/path/to/linrip/base/directory/dts` folder.

 Run linrip with the following command: `linrip`

-#### 2) AC3
+#### 2) Other video types

-If you're going to run AC3 through the conversion process, simply drop your AC3 files into the `/video/base/path/ac3` directory.
+If you're going to run another type of video file through the conversion process, simply drop your video files into the `/path/to/linrip/base/directory/handbrake_input` directory.

 Run linrip with the following command: `linrip -u`

 ### Usage Options
 #### One and done
-You only want to run on one file, the first file found by the search criteria
+You only want to process one file, the first file found by the search criteria

     linrip.sh -1